UAE top diplomat on first Syria visit in over a decade | DW | 09.11.2021

 Last month, the UAE's Crown Prince Mohammed bin Zayed received a telephone call from Assad in which they discussed strengthening relations and cooperation.

-The UAE is not the only country restarting relation with Syria's formerly ostracized government.
+The UAE is not the only country restarting relations with Syria's formerly ostracized government.

 In September, Assad called King Abdullah II of Jordan for the first time since the start of Syria's conflict.
 The two countries had reopened a major border crossing between them earlier that month.